This document was last updated on Saturday, September 16, 2023

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 - Request access to your Personal Data.
 The right to access, update or delete the information we have on you.
-Whenever made possible, you can access, update or request deletion of your Personal Data directly within your account settings section.
+Whenever made possible, you can access, update or request deletion of your Personal Data.
 If you are unable to perform these actions yourself, please contact Us to assist you.
 This also enables you to receive a copy of the Personal Data We hold about You.

 - Request correction of the Personal Data that We hold about you.
 You have the right to to have any incomplete or inaccurate information we hold about you corrected.